iagoleal/iagoleal.github.io/content/unposts/pair-programming.md

 Furthermore, sometimes there are connection issues and the Meet sharing screen lags a lot.

-Thus, I started a quest in search of a better setup.
+We had some ups and downs finding a good setup for programming together, thus I started a quest in search of a better setup.
-This post is a step-by-step guide written for myself in the future in case I want to reproduce it or for anybody else that may be interested.
+This post is a step-by-step guide written where I try to document everything to make life easier for anyone trying to reproduce it (myself in the future included).

 [^game-side-project]: More on this on another post (someday, I hope).